quick6black/wab-widgets/README.md

 - Requires option for calling on open of widget if it is closed
 - Reset should apply default values from parameters again if they have been changed
 - Developed in conjunction with the Edit Filter widget and should accept filter values from that widget or the standard Group Filter widget.
+- Should be reviewed with each release of Smart Editor to support any new functionality where possible.

 #### Demo
 To be deployed in the future